Posted on: August 6, 2015 | Written By: Doug Oster |

-Planting greens like lettuce, spinach, arugula and more will have you picking well into winter.
+Planting greens like lettuce, spinach, arugula and more will give you a harvest well into winter.

 Most greens will tolerate a hard frost, especially with protection.

 The thinnings are used in salads and are divine.
-These “micro-greens” are just young seedlings which are tender and nutrient rich.
+These “micro-greens” are just young seedlings that are tender and nutrient rich.

 There are lots of other greens which are easy to grow, will spice up any salad and will love the cool weather which is coming.